lalshuhail/IoT_Task1/README.md

-# SmartMethodsTask1
+# Smart Methods Training: Internet of Things (Task1)
-Creating a robot control panel using HTML
+Creating a robot control panel using HTML and CSS languages.